These are the jobs we take care of

 • Stimulating career perspectives in the long term, as internal mobility is part of Holcim’s company culture.

-• A permanent contract and an appealing salary package consisting of a fixed salary and a broad portfolio of fringe benefits, including a company car, meal vouchers, healthcare insurance, and a retirement plan, among others.
-You also have the possibility to work 2 days per week from home.
+• A permanent contract and an appealing salary package consisting of a fixed salary topped by a stimulating commission-based salary and a broad portfolio of fringe benefits, including a company car, a fuel card, net allowances, meal vouchers, healthcare, pension funding, and 32 days of holiday, among others.

 Interested?